cjpais/writing/serve/reflection/2020/q4_2020/index.md

 Once this was done, I got thinking about another project.
 To display my financials publicly.

+## Conversations
+* Kristen Dave
+* Kristen Dave Jon
+* Weiwei
+* Jon
+* Austin
+* Morgan
+* Adam
+* Shep
+* Alex
+* Chandler
+* All climbing peeps, Caroline, Katie in particular

 ## RBG Passing

+The death of RBG was tragic to hear, for the future of the Supreme Court, minorities (yes! not just Women) rights, and much more.
+One of my friends is going to law school, and one of her favorite classes was Constitutional Law.
+I asked her what her favorite RBG cases were so I could read the opinions.
+I read 3 cases intending to write about each.
+I managed to do so just for Shelby County v Holder

+* *Shelby County v Holder* - [[marked up pdf](../../../scotus/Shelby%20County%20v.%20Holder.html)]
+* *Burwell v Hobby Lobby*
+* *US v Virginia*

 ## Financials (aka. [burrito.place](https://burrito.place))